netobserv/network-observability-operator/docs/FlowCollector.md

 kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-Available when the "spec.deploymentType" is "KAFKA".
+Available when the "spec.deploymentModel" is "KAFKA".

 <table>
     <thead>